DominicTremblay/w6d2-breakout/readme.md

 ## Running the App

 - After cloning the repo, run npm install
-- To run the app, you have to run the client and the server each in their own terminal window
+- To run the app, you have to run both the client and the server each in their own terminal window

 1.  cd server && node app.js
 2.  cd client && npm start